 4. Transfer the skinned potatoes immediately into a bowl and using a masher, mash to desired consistency.
 But ideally, the potatoes will contain some small lumps for texture.

-5. Add the ghee or butter to the bowl, as well as the almond milk.
+5. Add the ghee or butter to the bowl, as well as the milk.
 Stir the butter in as it melts.
 If potatoes have cooled too much, transfer to a pot on a warm burner and heat the potatoes as you stir.

 6. Add remaining seasonings and for thinner mashed potatoes, add more milk as needed.